david-zwicker/video-analysis/projects/mouse_burrows/documentation/statistics.md

 These are additional statistics that are only produced for the entire video and not for individual time periods

+* `mouse_running_peak`: The time at which the mouse ran the most.
+This is defined as the time around which the mean velocity of the mouse was highest.
 * `burrow_area_total`: The total area of all burrow structures
 * `burrow_length_total`: The total length of all burrow structures
 * `burrow_length_max`: The length of the longest burrow